Zdob și Zdub

-In January, the band released the video for the song Om cu inimă de lemn, included in its latest album, Basta Mafia!
-(Romanian version).
+Through their international success, Zdob şi Zdub has become a source of pride for young Moldovans, particularly those in the diaspora, by giving new value to their previously undervalued cultural heritage in a globalized cultural context.

-On 5 and 6 June, they will hold two great concerts, at Moscow and Saint Petersburg.
-Both events are dedicated to the 15 years anniversary of the song "Videli Noch’" (the Zdob și Zdub version), performed for the first time at the KINOproby Festival Tribute Victor Tzoy.
-The song became very popular in the post-Soviet countries, won a lot of awards and continues to be performed at each concert of the band.
+Zdob şi Zdub's music challenges traditional notions of national identity by combining humor, self-irony, and a fusion of diverse cultural influences, reflecting Moldova's complex, multiethnic society in a contemporary and globally relevant way.

 Eurovision

 2005

 On 26 February 2005, the band won a national pre-selection contest to claim the right to represent Moldova in its first ever appearance at the Eurovision Song Contest 2005, with their song "Boonika Bate Toba" ("Grandmamma is beating da drum-a").

 On 19 May they performed fourth in the running order of the semi-final and ended up in 2nd place with 207 points.
 Qualifying for the grand final on 21 May, they drew starting position 7.
 After voting, they claimed 6th place with 148 points.